chinapedia/wikipedia.abstract.en/Page/Moscow.md

 Parks and landmarks

 There are 96 parks and 18 gardens in Moscow, including four botanical gardens.
 There are of green zones besides of forests.[85]
 Moscow is a very green city, if compared to other cities of comparable size in Western Europe and North America; this is partly due to a history of having green "yards" with trees and grass, between residential buildings.
-There are on average of parks per person in Moscow compared with 6 for Paris, 7.5 in London and 8.6 in New York.[86]Moscow_Gorky_Park_main_portal_08-2016_img1.jpg|alt=|left]] Gorky Park (officially the Central Park of Culture and Rest named after Maxim Gorky), was founded in 1928.
+There are on average of parks per person in Moscow compared with 6 for Paris, 7.5 in London and 8.6 in New York.[86]|alt=|left]] Gorky Park (officially the Central Park of Culture and Rest named after Maxim Gorky), was founded in 1928.
 The main part ()[87] along the Moskva river contains estrades, children's attractions (including the _Observation Wheel_ water ponds with boats and water bicycles), dancing, tennis courts and other sports facilities.
 It borders the Neskuchny Garden (), the oldest park in Moscow and a former imperial residence, created as a result of the integration of three estates in the 18th century.
-The Garden features the Green Theater, one of the largest open amphitheaters in Europe, able to hold up to 15 thousand people.[88]Voitonpuisto_Moskovassa.jpg]]Several parks include a section known as a "Park of Culture and Rest", sometimes alongside a much wilder area (this includes parks such as Izmaylovsky, Fili and Sokolniki).
+The Garden features the Green Theater, one of the largest open amphitheaters in Europe, able to hold up to 15 thousand people.[88]]]Several parks include a section known as a "Park of Culture and Rest", sometimes alongside a much wilder area (this includes parks such as Izmaylovsky, Fili and Sokolniki).
 Some parks are designated as Forest Parks (lesopark).

 Izmaylovsky Park, created in 1931, is one of the largest urban parks in the world along with Richmond Park in London.
 Its area of is six times greater than that of Central Park in New York.[89]

-Russie_-_Moscou_-_Novodevichy_4.jpg is a World Heritage Site|alt=|left]] Sokolniki Park, named after the falcon hunting that occurred there in the past, is one of the oldest parks in Moscow and has an area of .
+is a World Heritage Site|alt=|left]] Sokolniki Park, named after the falcon hunting that occurred there in the past, is one of the oldest parks in Moscow and has an area of .
 A central circle with a large fountain is surrounded by birch, maple and elm tree alleys.
 A labyrinth composed of green paths lies beyond the park's ponds.

 Losiny Ostrov National Park ("Elk Island" National Park), with a total area of more than , borders Sokolniki Park and was Russia's first national park.
-It is quite wild, and is also known as the "city taiga" – elk can be seen there.
-Zaryadye31.jpg]]
+It is quite wild, and is also known as the "city taiga" – elk can be seen there. ]]

 Tsytsin Main Botanical Garden of Academy of Sciences, founded in 1945 is the largest in Europe.[90]
 It covers the territory of bordering the All-Russia Exhibition Center and contains a live exhibition of more than 20 thousand species of plants from around the world, as well as a lab for scientific research.
 It contains a rosarium with 20 thousand rose bushes, a dendrarium, and an oak forest, with the average age of trees exceeding 100 years.
-There is a greenhouse taking up more than of land.[91]VDNKh_2017.jpg|alt=]]The All-Russian Exhibition Center (Всероссийский выставочный центр), formerly known as the All-Union Agricultural Exhibition (VSKhV) and later Exhibition of Achievements of the National Economy (VDNKh), though officially named a "permanent trade show", is one of the most prominent examples of Stalinist-era monumental architecture.
+There is a greenhouse taking up more than of land.[91]|alt=]]The All-Russian Exhibition Center (Всероссийский выставочный центр), formerly known as the All-Union Agricultural Exhibition (VSKhV) and later Exhibition of Achievements of the National Economy (VDNKh), though officially named a "permanent trade show", is one of the most prominent examples of Stalinist-era monumental architecture.
 Among the large spans of a recreational park, areas are scores of elaborate pavilions, each representing either a branch of Soviet industry and science or a USSR republic.
 Even though during the 1990s it was, and for some part still is, misused as a gigantic shopping center (most of the pavilions are rented out for small businesses), it still retains the bulk of its architectural landmarks, including two monumental fountains (_Stone Flower_ and _Friendship of Nations_) and a 360 degrees panoramic cinema.
 In 2014 the park returned to the name Exhibition of Achievements of National Economy, and in the same year huge renovation works had been started.[92]

-_Lilac Park_, founded in 1958, has a permanent sculpture display and a large rosarium.Храм-Вознесения.jpg is a World Heritage Site|alt=]]Moscow has always been a popular destination for tourists.
+_Lilac Park_, founded in 1958, has a permanent sculpture display and a large rosarium. is a World Heritage Site|alt=]]Moscow has always been a popular destination for tourists.
 Some of the more famous attractions include the city's UNESCO World Heritage Site, Moscow Kremlin and Red Square,[93] which was built between the 14th and 17th centuries.[94]
 The Church of the Ascension at Kolomenskoye, which dates from 1532, is also a UNESCO World Heritage Site and another popular attraction.[95]

 Near the new Tretyakov Gallery there is a sculpture garden, Museon, often called "the graveyard of fallen monuments" that displays statues of the former Soviet Union that were removed from their place after its dissolution.